mkess-ivy/svncrwns-site-v2/_posts/2018-07-10-branding-our-business.md

 ---
 layout: journal002
-title: The Production Company is Branding Itself
+title: The Branding Company is Branding Itself
 masthead-image: /dist/images/post_brand_company.jpg
 summary: We had to take several looks at ourselves as a company positioning ourselves to help other companies grow.
 It's time we start branding ourselves and showing our audience what it takes to begin this journey.
 Check out the first 5 items we tackled below.